vermontCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Can Federal Crimes Be Dismissed In Vermont?

 Yes, but the individual must meet requirements under the Federal Rule of Criminal Procedure 48.
-Generally, the presiding judge will dismiss a case if the defendant is found not guilty during the lawsuit.
+Generally, the presiding judge may dismiss cases where the defendants are found not guilty during the lawsuit.
 Bear in mind that a dismissal is not equivalent to a cleared record.
-The criminal charges will remain on the offender’s criminal record.
-In addition to acquittal, the court will dismiss a case if the prosecution failed to file the charges with a time limitation, did not present corroborating evidence, or bring the defendant to trial.
+The criminal charges remain on the offender’s criminal record.
+In addition to acquittals, courts may dismiss cases where the prosecution failed to file the charges with a time limitation, did not present corroborating evidence, or bring the defendant to trial.

 How Do I Clear My Federal Criminal Record in Vermont?